The Practitioner Difference

 Automation Third

-Now automate — because now you have something documented and repeatable.
-A process worth systematizing.
+Now automate — because now you have something documented and repeatable worth systematizing.

 Proof of Concept